Veterans Admissions Services

 All applicants must complete an application to the University of Holy Cross.
-You can apply online, or submit a paper application in the Office of Admissions.
+You can apply online at uhcno.edu/apply.
 Please note that some degree programs, including the Master's degree programs require an additional application and/or application materials.

 Credit for Prior Training and Experience

 If you receive Veterans educational assistance, you are required by law (38 U.S.C., 1775 and 1776) to provide official transcripts of prior education, training and experience at the time you enroll.
 An evaluation of your prior education and training will be conducted.
 This evaluation will establish if any of your education, training or experiences will be applied to your degree program and shorten your time at UHC.
 The evaluation will include all materials submitted, including those received while on active duty even if they were not covered by DVA.
 Approved credit will appear on your official transcript.

 VA education benefits may be authorized for veterans and qualified dependents under the specific chapters of Title 38, U.S. code (USC).
 Each VA education program has distinct eligibility requirements.
 The staff at UHC cannot determine your eligibility for any of these programs.
 In order to apply for any VA benefit you can obtain an application at http://www.gibill.va.gov.
 On the back of the application you will find the various VA chapters and the general eligibility requirements for each.
 Specific questions regarding the application or eligibility should be directed to 1-888-442-4551.

 The DVA will pay an eligible student education benefits for an approved program of education or training.
 An approved program is a course of study which the appropriate state approving agency has determined meets the legal requirements for payment of DVA educational assistance.